Clashkid155/size/README.md

   print(await Directory.current.is_empty()); // false -> bool
 ```

-**Note:** On linux, if your home, root and any other directory are on the different partition, your partition size will returned.
+**Note:** On linux, if your home, root and any other directory are on different partitions, your partition size will be returned.

 ## Additional information

-Each get.. function return an int which is actually the disk size in byte.
+Each get.. function returns an int which is actually the disk size in byte.

 ### Difference between getFreeDiskSpace and getAvailableDiskSpace